yokawasa/azure-functions-python-samples/v2functions/http-trigger-onnx-model/readme.md

 ```

 ## Configuration
 As specified in `functions.json`, this function is triggered by an HTTP request.
 It expects a POST request with raw image bytes (JPEG/PNG/whatever the Pillow library can open).
-Output is an HTTP response with the resulting styled transferred image (JPEG encoded).
+Output is an HTTP response with the resulting style transferred image (JPEG encoded).

 ```json
 {